eclipse/repairnator/doc/repairnator-config.md

 This documentation details the different elements of Repairnator configuration contained in `repairnator.cfg`.
-The standard location of this configuration file is `scripts/config`, however user might create a `repairnator.cfg` file in their `$HOME` directory: all values will be then be overridden by those from the `$HOME` directory.
+The standard location of this configuration file is `scripts/config`, however user might create a `repairnator.cfg` file in their `$HOME` directory: all values will be then overridden by those from the `$HOME` directory.

 ## Standard configuration